New Work Program

 Projects may vary from the seed of an idea to a new artistic partnership, from a first phase creative investigation, to ongoing development of a work.
 Artists can apply for the type of support that best suits their project or can progress an idea or project by seeking support from several of the initiatives across a longer development period.

 BUILD UP supports the development of performance work from a range of artforms, artists and cultural practices, offering funding, time and space to develop ideas without the pressures of a public performance outcome.

-Projects can be submitted at any stage in their development, and succesful applicants may receive up to $15,000 in funds towards the development of a work, plus additional in-kind support such as office and rehearsal space, project mentoring, professional advice and advocacy, and other resources as required.
+Projects can be submitted at any stage in their development, and succesful applicants may receive up to $15,000 in funds towards the development of a work, plus additional in-kind support.

 Based on a model designed by Tasmania Performs, and delivered in partnership with Performing Lines.